jessestauffer/Stealth/README.md

  ```
  <div class="alert success">Congratulations!
 You won a free trip!</div>
  ```
- <b>Alert messages without text will not be visible - so you can keep them in your code!</b>
+ <i>Alert messages without text will not be visible - so you can keep them in your code!</i>